-When working creatively with living matter, questions such as the implications of shared authorship, notions of non-human subjectivity, and issues of care and control are raised.
-We found the need to explore the subject further and proposed to Heather Barnett, leading artist in the field, researcher, educator and Chair of London LASER, to bring together a group of practitioners engaged in creative practices with non-human life forms to explore issues connected with interspecies communication, co-creation and collaboration and ethical/legal aspects.
+When working creatively with living matter, questions such as the implications of shared authorship, notions of non-human subjectivity, and care and control issues are raised.
+We found the need to explore the subject further and proposed to Heather Barnett, a leading artist in the field, researcher, educator and Chair of London LASER, to bring together a group of practitioners engaged in creative practices with non-human life forms to explore issues connected with interspecies communication, co-creation and collaboration and ethical/legal aspects.

 There was an agreement that these divisions are blurring, and where before there was a clear distinction, now it’s much more diffuse.
 Another important aspect of this interspecies collaborative practice that was explored was the control of the artist over the other species and what kind of relationship they establish with the living system.
-The answers were interesting considering the different disciplines and backgrounds.
+The answers were interesting, considering our speakers’ different disciplines and backgrounds.

 The Q&A with the audience opened with questions on the ethical considerations: moral, legal and social implications.
-Which again raised the concerns of our speakers and audience about how blurry these important aspects are, and how little regulated they can be in an arts environment, and also the difficulty with bringing particular pieces of work to a gallery set up.
-The fact that the three speaker’s work with very different types of living organisms also raised the question on ethical concerns when moving up in the complexity of the organisms.
+This again raised the concerns of our speakers and audience about how blurry these important aspects are, how little regulated they can be in an arts environment, and also the difficulty with bringing particular pieces of work to a gallery set up.
+The fact that the three speakers work with very different types of living organisms also raised the question of ethical concerns when moving up in the complexity of the organisms.

 The session closed with a thoughtful question on creativity and nature that we also encourage you to discover in the Q&A video.